jeffrafter/jeffrafter.github.io/content/blog/terraform-and-aws/index.md

 hasn't changed and try again.
 At this point, no changes to your existing configuration or state have been made.

-Failed to load backend: Initialization required.
+Error: Initialization required.
 Please see the error message above.
 ```

 Terraform has detected that we want to change the location of our state.
 In this case we'll do what it suggests: